chainstack/graph-deployment/terraform/aws/README.md

 ### Fill variables
 Copy example variables file `terraform.example.tfvars` to `terraform.tfvars` in the `terraform/aws` directory.
-You also override variables defined in `variables.tf`
+You can also override variables defined in `variables.tf`

 ### Run terraform apply
 Go to the `terraform/aws` directory and run following command in terminal: